gdibernardo/email-service/README.md

 - Install the App Engine component.
 - Enable Pub/Sub and create a valid topic and subscription.
 The subscription has to be of **push** type; the push endpoint is: /pubsub/push?token=**YOUR-SECRET-TOKEN** (we recommend to use a strong security token).
-- Create an account on Sendgrid and Mailjet.
+- Create an account on SendGrid and Mailjet.

 Furthermore, you need to setup the app configuration in the following files:
 - src/main/webapp/WEB-INF/appengine-web.xml